Mr-pentest/Eden/README.md

 ## Requirements

-- Windows 10/11 (tested path: PowerShell)
+- Windows 10/11 or Linux
-- Python 3.8+
+- Python
 - Internet access (for optional ngrok exposure)
 - Node.js + npm (installed automatically by `startup.py` if missing)
 - Optional: PHP in PATH if you plan to serve/execute `.php` files via the middleware